 An established leader in Target Animal Safety, Sinclair is able to work with all the major species covered by GL 185 guidance.
 The bulk of Sinclair studies are in dogs, and pigs, but Sinclair has on-site housing for sheep, goats, cattle, horses, and poultry (chickens and turkeys), and has conducted studies in all these species.

 Sinclair is located in the heart of the Animal Health Corridor in the US Midwest, and has a deep and broad experience base in conducting preclinical studies for the discovery and development of animal therapeutics and companion animal paraciticides.

 Sinclair has conducted TAS studies across a broad range of veterinary drug therapeutic indications, such as parasitology, cardiovascular, musculoskeletal/osteoarthritis, dermatology, and analgesia.
 All standard routes of administration are available at Sinclair – and Sinclair technicians are experts at dosing companion animals.
 Additionally, Sinclair is the industry leading CRO conducting safety studies in pediatric dogs.

-We have worked with over 20 animal health companies and continually provide safety studies to animal health clients covering companion animals, dogs and cats.
-Studies have included many pediatric studies in cats and dogs supporting labeling for dosing or treatment as young as 6 weeks.
-In the past 15 years, we have conducted hundreds of these studies, including well over 100 GLP studies for animal health clients, including pharmacology, tissue residue depletion target animal safety (TAS)
+We have worked with over 20 animal health companies and continually provide safety studies to animal health clients developing veterinary medicines for dogs.
+Studies have included many pediatric studies in dogs supporting labeling for dosing or treatment as young as 6 weeks.
+In the past 15 years, we have conducted hundreds of these studies, including well over 100 GLP studies for animal health clients, including pharmacology, tissue residue depletion target animal safety (TAS).